 Hospice and Palliative Accrual for Recertification

-Recertification for the ACHPN, CHPN, CHPPN, CHPLN, CPLC, and CHPCA certificant is done through Hospice and Palliative Accrual for Recertification (HPAR), which requires fulfilling practice hour requirements, accumulating required points through various professional development activities, and completing the Situational Judgment Exercise (SJE).
+Recertification for the ACHPN, CHPN, CHPPN, CHPLN, CPLC, and CHPCA certificant is done through Hospice and Palliative Accrual for Recertification (HPAR), which requires fulfilling practice hour requirements and accumulating required points through various professional development activities.
+ACHPN and CHPN certificants must also complete the Situational Judgment Exercise (SJE).
 Each category varies as to how the points are calculated and how many of the total points can be obtained.
 Each activity MUST correlate with the test content outline as published in the Candidate Handbooks.

-The SJE is available through PSI, and you may need to create a password for the site at no charge to purchase the SJE.
+The SJE is available through PSI, and you may need to create a password for the site to purchase the SJE.
 Follow the link to Create a PSI Login and Password

 .
 After creating your account, please DO NOT follow the email links from PSI.
 Follow the link below, enter your HPCC certification number, and submit.
 Do not log in.
 Click “Add to Cart” first.
 Click here to purchase SJE